- Contact Center Administrator Guide Introduction

 - Edit the dial-in scenario entry properties that will appear in the right pane.

-How to Associate a Selected Access Number with an Extension (the DID Function)
+How to Associate a Selected Access Number with an Extension

 - Set the Destination property to extension.